SmitaKankayya/Product_App/README.md

 # Product_App
-Implementing Table View and Collection View with proper constraints to display Products (Product Image, Product Title, Product Price).
-On selection of any specific product display product details by Navigating to Product Details View Controller.
+This repository demonstrates the implementation of a UITableView and a UICollectionView, designed with proper constraints to display a collection of products, each represented by its respective product image.
+On selecting a product, the app navigates to a Product Details View Controller, offering an in-depth look at the selected product.